Nkromin/JobTrackerApp/docs/day1-learnings.md

 we write less code to check data — FastAPI and Pydantic do that for you behind the scenes.
-Since we're using type hints, our code editor gives you autocomplete, suggestions, and catches mistakes while typing. i can define models (using Pydantic) once and use them across multiple endpoints — super helpful for consistency. we building APIs with the confidence that your inputs are well-structured, and the docs are already written for you.
+Since we're using type hints, our code editor gives you autocomplete, suggestions, and catches mistakes while typing. i can define models (using Pydantic) once and use them across multiple endpoints — super helpful for consistency. we building APIs with the confidence that your inputs are well-structured.